Armenian Cathedral of Moscow: History

 In the pre-Soviet period, Moscow had three Armenian Apostolic churches—two of which, built in the 18th century, were demolished by the Soviet authorities by the 1930s.
 The sole church to survive was the small 19th century Holy Resurrection Church at the Moscow Armenian Cemetery (part of the larger Vagankovo Cemetery).
 Holy Resurrection was returned to the Armenian Church in 1956 and served as the city's sole Armenian church for more than five decades.
 In post-Soviet period, the Armenian population of Moscow increased significantly, reaching as many as 500,000, while the 2010 Russian census recorded around 170,000 Armenians in the city of Moscow and Moscow Oblast.

 The church was conceived in 1996.
 Moscow authorities allotted land plot for the church complex in the same year.
 It was initially planned to complete construction by 2001.
 However, further controversy ensued in 2001 when Archbishop Tigran Kyureghian was accused of embezzling $3 million and was replaced by Catholicos Garegin II with the latter's brother—Yezras Nersisian.
 Subsequently, the new bishop began to raise funds for its construction.

 In October 2004 Catholicos Garegin II and Patriarch Alexy II of Moscow ceremonially set the cornerstone of the church complex.
 The construction of the church itself began in 2006 and lasted seven years.
 The construction was extended due to various reasons.

 Various individuals contributed to the construction, including wealthy Russian-Armenian businessmen such as Samvel Karapetyan and Ruben Vardanyan.
 Yezras Nersisian, primate of Russia, stated that an unknown amount of money was spent on the construction of the church because many individuals provided not money, but construction material.
 However, an estimated $30–35 million is believed to have been spent on construction of the complex.

 The consecration ceremony took place on September 17, 2013 and was presided by Catholicos Garegin II.
 In attendance were Patriarch Kirill of Moscow, President of Armenia Serzh Sargsyan, President of the Nagorno-Karabakh Republic Bako Sahakyan, dozens of Armenian bishops from Armenia and the diaspora, representatives of Russia's Muslim, Buddhist and Jewish communities, and many others.

 The first Divine Liturgy took place on September 22, 2013.

 In January 2017 pieces from the relics of Gregory the Illuminator, Armenia's patron saint, were presented to the church by Artur Janibekyan, Armenia-born TV producer and manager of Russia's most popular TV channels.

 Complex

 The cathedral is a part of a larger complex that covers an area of 2.5 ha.
-Besides the cathedral, it includes the chapel of the Holy Cross (Surb Khach), an Armenian school, the headquarters of the diocese of Russia and Nor Nakhijevan, an underground museum and exhibition hall and several monuments, and a parking lot for 200-300 cars.
+Besides the cathedral, it includes the chapel of the Holy Cross (Surb Khach), an Armenian school, the headquarters of the diocese of Russia and Nor Nakhijevan, an underground museum and exhibition hall, several monuments, and a parking lot for 200-300 cars.
+The exhibition hall was originally the Armenian Museum of Moscow and Culture of Nations and is now the Tapan ("Ark") museum.